Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 7. Open the Form in the normal view.

-You may modify the following entry in the Program to take the listing of Word or Excel files from the default Folder or from a specific Folder.
+You can modify the following line in the program to list Word or Excel files either from the default folder or from a specific folder of your choice.

 dbs(Entries) = Dir("*.xls")